Harnessing Machine Learning: Transforming Urban Analysis for the Smart Cities of Tomorrow

 Discussion: The Role of Machine Learning Algorithms in Urban Analysis

-As machine learning (ML) techniques continue to evolve, their applications in urban analysis are becoming indispensable.
-The integration of machine learning with remote sensing data allows for improved quantification and analysis of urban dynamics, thereby supporting better decision-making in smart city initiatives.
+As ML techniques continue to evolve, their integration with remote sensing data enables improved quantification and analysis of urban dynamics.

 Applications of Remote Sensing